Kotlin/kotlin-jupyter/readme.md

 # Kotlin kernel for IPython/Jupyter

-Basic kotlin (1.1.0-beta-38) REPL kernel for jupyter (http://jupyter.org).
+Basic kotlin (1.2.21) REPL kernel for jupyter (http://jupyter.org).

 Autocompletion, history and other advanced features are not yet supported.

 Alpha version.
-Tested only with jupyter 4.1.1 on OS X so far.
+Tested with jupyter 5.2.0 on OS X so far.

 ## Screenshot